Tips On How To Removing Wall Air Conditioning Unit

 After removing the facing of the air conditioning unit, carefully slide out the body of the unit from its mount.
 Air conditioning units are heavy, so assistance is recommended.

-Step two: Remove Air Unit Housing Frame
+Step 2: Remove Air Unit Housing Frame

 Remove the screws securing the frame to the walls.
 The frame should be easy to pull out.

-Step three: Install Drywall backing
+Step 3: Install Drywall backing

 Measure the four sides of the vacated by the frame and cut four pieces of 1”x 1” stock wood to the measurements.
 It does not need to be cut perfectly to size because it is simply acting as backing for the drywall to screw into.
 Secure the wood backing with drywall screws, attaching to wall studs when possible.